delprofundo/serverless_chassis/README.md

 i have not been working in an offline mode, instead using the included CircleCI script to test in a dev environment, do with the repo what you please but i welcome and encourage assistance in configuring and documenting serverless, dynamo and kinesis offline support.

-### xRay and Honeycomb

-i use both of these extensively (and dashbird as well which gives you some nice xray integration out of the box).
-There are some commented out settings for  [honeycomb](http://honeycomb.io) in the serverless, environment and handler files.
-And the handler call to AWS-SDK is wrapped in the outer xRay invocation.

 author: bruno@hypermedia.tech

 ![alt text](https://s3-ap-southeast-2.amazonaws.com/hypermedia.media/ht_square_small.png "hypermedia.tech")